 Consultancy

-Strategy Consultancy has a poor reputation.
+Business Consultancy has a poor reputation.

-Nothing to do with me I hasten to add!
+Nothing to do with me, I hasten to add!
 It's just that some people have had a bad experience with a consultant or agency.
 They perhaps have paid a lot of money and got little in return.

 I'm different.